felipeflfranca/simple-encrypt-and-decrypt-file-in-codeigniter-php/README.md

 # EncryptLibrary Codeigniter PHP
- library to encrypt and decrypt files in codeigniter
+simple library to encrypt and decrypt files in codeigniter